google/pytype/docs/developers/python_version_upgrades.md

    code in the new version.
 1. Run the [regression tests](#regression_tests) and fix failures.
 1. [Update setup.cfg](#github_release) to declare support for the new version.
-   Even though any new features have not yet been implemented, we can start offering type-checking for backwards-compatible code.
+   We can start offering type-checking for backwards-compatible code, even before any new features have been implemented.
 1. Implement [new features](#new_features).

 ### minimal changes